orreryworks/orrery/specification.md

 ## 10.1 Content-Free Shapes

-Some shapes, like `Boundary`, are content-free and cannot contain nested elements or embedded diagrams.
-These shapes are designed for specific purposes such as representing external actors or system boundaries in UML diagrams.
+Some shapes, like `Boundary`, `Actor`, `Entity`, `Control`, and `Interface`, are content-free and cannot contain nested elements or embedded diagrams.
+These shapes are designed for specific purposes such as representing external actors, entities, control elements, interfaces, or system boundaries in UML diagrams.

 Content-free shapes have the following characteristics:
 - They cannot contain nested components
 - They cannot have embedded diagrams
 - Their text labels appear below the shape rather than within it
 - They have a fixed size that is not affected by content
-- Example: The `Boundary` shape is rendered as a circle (15px radius) with a vertical line extending from the left side, connected by a horizontal line, representing UML boundary actors

 Attempting to add nested content to a content-free shape will result in an error:

 ```
-// This will cause an error:
+// These will cause errors:
 user_actor: Boundary {
     internal_service: Rectangle; // Error: Boundary shapes cannot contain content
 };